The European market potential for avocados

 - Promote sustainable agriculture and proactively show your actions to reduce water usage.
 Pay extra attention to this in water-scarce regions.

-- Get certified and implement standards.
-See the SIFAV Basket of Standards for relevant social and environmental standards, but also try to think creatively and undertake activities to guarantee a sustainable production and sustainable water use.
+- Get certified and implement social and sustainability standards.
+See the SIFAV Basket of Standards for relevant standards.
+Also try to think creatively and undertake activities to guarantee a sustainable production and sustainable water use.

 Attention to the health factor of avocados

-Avocado has gained a good reputation for its health benefits.
-In the future you will continue to see avocado grow as a healthy product.
+Avocados have a good reputation for their health benefits.
+In the future, you will continue to see avocados more popular as a versatile and healthy product.
 You can also profit from the increasing demand for organic-certified avocados.

 Consumers in Europe are becoming more aware of health issues and pay more attention to their diet.
 Avocado fits well in this trend thanks to its good fats, fibre, vitamins and minerals.
 It also serves specific consumer groups that prefer a plant-based diet, such as vegans, vegetarians and flexitarians.
 All these aspects are used in the promotion of avocados and contribute to the increasing consumption throughout Europe.
-Health is also the reason that the COVID-19 pandemic gave a positive impulse to the consumption of avocados.
+Avocados turn up in all kinds of recipes, like the Healthy avocado recipes of BBC Good Food, the 9 Healthy Avocado recipes for Breakfast, Lunch, Dinner, and even Dessert! from EverydayHealth, and the Jamie Oliver’s 70 avocado recipes.

 Thanks to the increased attention to health and the environment, the interest in organically produced avocados is growing.
-The current supply does not fully satisfy market demand due to the difficulty of producing organic avocados.
+Organic specialists estimate that the organic market makes up between 13 and 15%.
+The current supply does not fully satisfy a year-round demand due to the difficulty of producing organic avocados.
 Organic avocados can be an opportunity for growers that are able to produce according to the strict European guidelines for organic production.
 You can expect a premium price for organic avocados – however, when avocado prices become too high, consumers stop purchasing organic or fall back on conventional supply.

 Tip: